oat-sa/lib-lti1p3-core/doc/message/tool-originating-messages.md

 ## 2 - Platform side: launch validation

-You can find below required steps to validate a tool originating message, needed only if you're acting as a platform.
+You can find below required steps to validate a tool originating message launch, needed only if you're acting as a platform.

 ### Validate the launch